 Are all short-term centers twelve-step programs?

 Although the twelve-step process is one of the most commonly used methods to treat addiction, it may not always be successful for every addict who is struggling with addiction.
-Twelve-step treatment has been around for a very long time, and has helped thousands of addicts become drug-free and remain in recovery living a sober life.
-Some of the short-term drug treatment programs do offer 12-step treatment for their patients, but not every short-term center is a twelve-step program.
-Some of the short-term facilities will provide non-traditional treatment such as holistic therapy, cognitive-behavioral therapy, faith-based treatment, and learning based drug rehab.
+The twelve-step treatment has been around for a very long time and has helped thousands of addicts become drug-free and remain in recovery living a sober life.
+Some short-term drug treatment programs do offer 12-step treatment for their patients, but not every short-term center is a twelve-step program.
+Some of the short-term facilities will provide non-traditional treatment such as holistic therapy, cognitive-behavioral therapy, faith-based treatment, and learning-based drug rehab.
 Despite the twelve-step treatment process helping many different people, it will not always be the best solution for every type of addiction.
-Chronic drug users may not benefit from twelve-step short-term programs, but may see the benefit from them after drug rehab as an on-going support structure.
+Chronic drug users may not benefit from twelve-step short-term programs but may see the benefit from them after drug rehab as an ongoing support structure.